andrewcumming/phys457/_sources/lecture6.md

 $${d\langle L_z\rangle\over dt} = {i\over \hbar}\langle[\hat{H},\hat{L}_z]\rangle = 0$$

 Another symmetry is **parity** which takes $\mathbf{r}\rightarrow -\mathbf{r}$, i.e. $\hat{P}\ket{\mathbf{r}} = \ket{-\mathbf{r}}$.
 The eigenvalues of $\hat{P}$ are either +1 or -1 since $\hat{P}^2\ket{\mathbf{r}} = \ket{\mathbf{r}}$.
 We will see that, because $[\hat{H},\hat{P}] = 0$, the stationary states of the two-body problem have a definite parity.

+Today, we want to focus on the angular momentum eigenstates and in particular derive position-representations of the angular momentum operators and from there obtain the angular wavefunctions.

 ## Reminder of angular momentum operators

-You've already seen angular momentum operators in the context of spin, so we can directly use some of the results from there:
+First some results you will have seen already in the context of spin, but now we can apply them to orbital angular momentum:

 - **Commutation relations**.
 Unlike translations, rotations do not commute, so the angular momentum operators in different directions also do not commute: